07 | Waiting for Answers and the Crisis

 NEAR FATAL OUTCOME

 After the October neurology appointment we tried to carry on as best we could.
 The daytime symptoms remained challenging but did not seem to worsen significantly.
 The night-time spasms, however, continued with the same intensity — bringing severe pain and preventing any proper rest.
-The GP continued with weekly reviews and gradually increased the doses of gabapentin and clonazepam, but the relief was limited.
+The GP continued with weekly telephone calls and gradually increased the doses of gabapentin and clonazepam, but the relief was limited.

 As we moved into early November my wife began chasing the neurology department almost daily for the results of the anti-glycine receptor antibody test.
 We heard nothing.
 The silence left us feeling powerless, so we simply resolved to survive each day as best we could.
-We focused on the supplementary treatments we could control and tried to keep a positive mindset, but the lack of any update or plan was deeply frustrating.

 We had no idea what was about to unfold as Christmas approached.
 In mid-December my condition deteriorated sharply and suddenly.
 On 17 December I was admitted to hospital in crisis.
-X-rays on admission confirmed multiple broken ribs and five spinal fractures, all caused by the severe spasms.
-One of them was a severe fracture at T5 — exactly where the lump had first appeared in September.
-This had caused severe kyphosis (a pronounced gibbus deformity) and I had lost six inches in height, from 6'1" to 5'7".
-Since the October neurology appointment I had also lost five stone in weight and weighed only nine stone on admission.
-During that admission there were serious issues with medication reconciliation — the doses of gabapentin and clonazepam that had been increased over the previous months were reverted to much lower levels despite clear evidence on the NHS app.
-In the early hours of 20 December I suffered a complete heart block followed by a PEA arrest during which I had no heart function for 12 minutes.
-A further cardiac arrest occurred on 22 December during which I had no heart function for 8 minutes.
-I was transferred to intensive care, placed in an induced coma, and have no recollection of any events from admission until I woke up between Christmas and New Year.
-Whilst in the coma I suffered delirium, and on Boxing Day my oxygen saturation dropped to 40%.
-This is in the category of profound/critical hypoxemia.
-At such low levels, the brain and other vital organs are not receiving adequate oxygen, which can quickly lead to confusion, loss of consciousness, seizures, cardiac arrhythmias, organ failure, or death if not corrected rapidly.
-I can only imagine the anguish my family went through, particularly my wife, as she prepared for the worst over the Christmas period.
-The results of the glycine receptor antibody test were confirmed by the laboratory on a phone call while I was in the coma.
-The cardiac team then administered the appropriate treatment, to which I fortunately responded well and pulled through.
-Only later did I learn that the positive result had confirmed PERM (a stiff-person-plus syndrome).
-By the time the diagnosis was acted upon, I had already suffered significant additional damage.
+X-rays confirmed multiple broken ribs and five spinal fractures, all caused by the severe spasms.
+One was a severe fracture at T5 — exactly where the lump had first appeared in September.
+This had caused severe kyphosis and I had lost six inches in height.
+I had also lost five stone in weight and weighed only nine stone on admission.
+During that admission the doses of gabapentin and clonazepam were incorrectly reduced.
+In the early hours of 20 December I suffered a complete heart block followed by a PEA arrest with no heart function for 12 minutes.
+A further cardiac arrest occurred on 22 December with no heart function for 8 minutes.
+I was transferred to intensive care and placed in an induced coma.
+While I was unconscious the laboratory confirmed the positive glycine receptor antibody result, diagnosing PERM (a stiff-person-plus syndrome).
+The cardiac and neurology teams acted quickly on the diagnosis and started appropriate treatment.

 What I Would Say to Someone Now